Peer Assisted Study Sessions (PASS)

 How do I register?

-Registrations for PASS for semester 1 opens on Monday 6th March at 9 am.
+Registrations for PASS for semester 2 open on Monday 31st July at 9am for the above subjects.
 Make sure you register early to secure your spot!
 You will receive a confirmation email shortly after registering to confirm whether you have an active position or are on the waiting list.
 Those who register but are not allocated a spot in a session will be placed on a waiting list, and any student who misses 2 consecutive PASS sessions will be automatically deregistered so that another student may have the opportunity to attend PASS.

 To register, visit the Business School’s registration webpage.